ReactFinland/future-frontend-site/content/for-speakers.md

 We can also do physical setup for you in case you need chairs etc. on the stage.
 For any physical setup, let us know beforehand.

-## Speakers' dinner - 26.5 18:30-21:00 at mystery location
+## Speakers' dinner - 26.5 18:30-21:00 at Wunderdog (Kaisaniemenkatu 1 C)

-The speakers' dinner location will be held at a location to be decided later.
+The speakers' dinner will be held at Wunderdog premises.
+Please note that the address Kaisaniemenkatu 1 C is located left from Molly Malone's street terrace/entrance.
+There are also other entrances to Wunderdog office, but during evenings only Kaisaniemenkatu 1 C is in use.
+See [Google Maps](https://maps.app.goo.gl/eWtjyi22QxN3KKUU7) for further details.

+Note that there is an opportunity to use the office sauna!

 ## Afterparty - 27.5 18:00-21:00 at AYY rantasauna